highonskooma/Wofi-Wallpaper-Picker/README.md

 ```$ chmod +x wofi-wallpaper-selector.sh```
 4. Run the script

+The script automatically checks `~/Pictures/wallpapers` for wallpapers.
+Change it if you have a different path for them.

 ### Usage
 You can set this widget to an alias on your shell, or add it to a module on waybar, your choice really.